-Heather Bird, an osteopathic medical student at Pacific Northwest University of Health Sciences in Yakima, Washington, almost ended medical school after her first year because of burnout and low-back pain.
+Heather Bird, DO, an osteopathic neuromusculoskeletal manipulative medicine resident at A.T.
+Still University of Health Sciences in Kirksville, Missouri, almost ended medical school after her first year because of burnout and low-back pain.
 Fortunately, during the summer after her first year of medical school, she found meditation, which helped her regain her focus.

 She will also use the Headspace app in the middle of the day if she begins to “feel anxiety creeping into my day,” and uses the download capability for walking meditations.

-“I am currently on a clinical rotation that is close enough to walk to,” said Bird.
-“While listening to the app on my walk, I notice the beautiful colors of the plants, birds hopping about seem to emanate joy and the sunshine energizes my vibe!
-It makes going to clinic a lovely journey and I arrive happy, ready to work.”
+In medical school, Dr. Bird did a clinical rotation that was close enough to walk to.
+Listening to the app on her walks, she would “notice the beautiful colors of the plants, birds hopping about,” seeming to “emanate joy.”
+That and the sunshine “energizes my vibe!”
+Dr. Bird said, adding that it made “going to clinic a lovely journey” and she would “arrive happy, ready to work.”

 Committed to making physician burnout a thing of the past, the AMA has studied, and is currently addressing, issues causing and fueling physician burnout—including time constraints, technology and regulations—to better understand and reduce the challenges physicians face.
 By focusing on factors causing burnout at the system-level, the AMA assesses an organization’s well-being and offers guidance and targeted solutions to support physician well-being and satisfaction.